 Selling Your Used ASIC Mining Rigs

-The challenges of selling used ASIC hardware in a bear market or pre-halving
+The challenges of selling used ASIC hardware in a bear market or post-halving

 Although we, at times, make offers for ASIC hardware to the general public, due to the Bitcoin halving in April 2024, we are not currently purchasing used ASIC miners.